 Roberto Carrera Maldonado, a fan in attendance, told the BBC, "It felt like it was staged.
 Obviously, it was quite normal in the fight.
 All of us were really shocked- it wasn’t clear what was happening.
 I had the impression they didn’t know what to do."

-Should wrestling events once again be governed by an organization similar to what the Athletic Commissions did before?
-Has wrestling once again proved that it can’t guarantee the safety of its employees and therefore needs someone outside to regulate it?
+Should wrestling events once again be governed by an organization similar to what the athletic commissions did before?
+Has wrestling once again proved that it can’t guarantee the safety of its employees and therefore needs outside regulation?

 What about fellow wrestlers or co-workers?

 He later retracted what he said just a little by saying, "It’s nobody’s fault with what happened with Silver.
 We all have our destiny.
 Nobody is responsible for this.
 I’m not a very analytical person, and I don’t blame anyone, but once again, the wrestler is left alone, without medical assistance, it’s very tragic.
 And please, let’s not be hypocrites with talks about (athletic) commissions, and how now we’re going to start demanding (better working conditions for wrestlers) — no just stop to think.
 The only friend a wrestler has in the ring is himself — not promoters, or these big wrestling companies.
 The only one left that is humane is the wrestler.
 That’s the way it’s always been.
 And I don’t want to try to hide the obvious.
-(In Spanish the saying is "Try and cover the sun with one finger") the same thing happened with Pedro (Aguayo Jr. back in 2015), 15 days, up to a month we saw ambulances at the venues, but not anymore.
+(In Spanish the saying is "Try and cover the sun with one finger") the same thing happened with El Hijo de Pedro Aguayo (2015), fifteen days, up to a month we saw ambulances at the venues, but not anymore.”

 He concluded with, "Silver, wherever you are, you know I loved you, you were my friend, and now you are known worldwide.
 Now you’re a legend; you worked so hard to become one, now you are one (a legend)."